The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy

-The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy is a split album between BME artists Trillville and Lil Scrappy released by Black Market Entertainment, Reprise Records and Warner Bros.
+The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy is a collaborative and split studio album between BME artists Trillville and Lil Scrappy released by BME Recordings, Reprise Records and Warner Bros.
 Records on February 24, 2004.
 The album is certified Gold in the United States by the RIAA.
-On copies with Trillville on the front cover, the Trillville side appears 1st and on copies with Lil Scrappy on the cover the Lil Scrappy side appears 1st.
+On copies with Trillville on the front cover, the Trillville side appears first and on copies with Lil Scrappy on the cover the Lil Scrappy side appears first.

-The 1st single is "Neva Eva" By Trillville.
+The first single is "Neva Eva" By Trillville.
 It was recorded in 2003 and released in November of that year.
 It was released on CD and also has a music video.
-The 2nd single is "Some Cut" By Trillville.
+The second single is "Some Cut" By Trillville.
 It was released in 2004 and it has a music video.
-The 3rd and final single is "No Problem" by Lil Scrappy.
+The third and final single is "No Problem" by Lil Scrappy.
 It was released in 2004 and has a music video.

+Commercial performance

+The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy debuted and peaked at number 12 on the Billboard 200, selling over an estimated 58,000 copies in its first week.
+The album has been certified Gold by the RIAA for selling over 700,000 copies in America.